xinwenfu/VChat_LTER/README.md

 			<img src="Images/I47.png" width=600>

-Now that we have all the necessary parts for the creation of a exploit.
+Now that we have all the necessary parts for the creation of an exploit.
 ### Exploitation
-There are number of possible ways we can exploit VChat with `LTER` now that we have jumped to the start of the buffer we control.
+There are a number of possible ways we can exploit VChat with `LTER` now that we have jumped to the start of the buffer we control.
 The original [Blog](https://fluidattacks.com/blog/vulnserver-lter-seh/) injects the custom shellcode used in [KSTET_Multi](https://github.com/DaintyJet/VChat_KSTET_Multi).
 This is discussed in the section [Multi-Stage](#multi-stage); However, this does not appear to work reliably in the VChat server with the `LTER` exploit.
 So we also modified the exploit code to inject a [Encoded-MSF-Exploit](#encoded-msf-exploit), this should be the preferred method when exploiting VChat.

 #### Encoded-MSF-Exploit
-With this exploit we will use the well known [msfvenom](https://docs.metasploit.com/docs/using-metasploit/basics/how-to-use-msfvenom.html) tool to generate an encoded payload within the previously discussed constraints.
+With this exploit, we will use the well-known [msfvenom](https://docs.metasploit.com/docs/using-metasploit/basics/how-to-use-msfvenom.html) tool to generate an encoded payload within the previously discussed constraints.

 1. As we have done before we need to realign the stack pointer stored in the `ESP` register.
 This is because the encoder we will use later will need to know where in memory it is located.
 This option requires a register pointing to the start of our encoded shellcode, we do this as without this option enabled the exploit contains non-alphanumeric characters.